nuagenetworks/nuage-kubernetes/README.md

  `yum install -y kubeadm-1.6.6 kubelet-1.6.6 kubectl-1.6.6 docker kubernetes-cni`

  This should install the required version of kubernetes components along with the required version of docker.

+ ..Note: Ansible version supported is 2.3.0.0 for Nuage ansible playbook with Kubernetes